gcgarciab/craftsman-test/README.md

 * Create a more advanced search with extra features
 * Create custom routes to load specific heroes/books - DONE
-* Introduce Unit testing - TODO
+* Introduce Unit testing - DONE
-* Use the TDD process
+* Use the TDD process - SOOOO :v
 * Use typescript - DONE